hamdulhaq27/hamdulhaq27/README.md

 ## About Me

-I'm a third-year AI & Data Science student at **FAST-NUCES**, building at the intersection of machine learning, NLP, and full-stack engineering.
+I'm a third-year AI undergraduate at **FAST-NUCES**, building at the intersection of machine learning, NLP, and full-stack engineering.
 I enjoy turning research ideas into deployed, working systems — from automated data pipelines to deep learning models.

 - 🧠 Currently building **StockSense AI** — a stock direction forecasting system using FinBERT, LangChain, LSTM, and FastAPI
 - 🤖 Interests: NLP · Computer Vision · MLOps · Agentic AI